avivl/cloud-sre-agent/docs/SETUP_INSTALLATION.md

 # Setup and Installation Guide

-This guide provides comprehensive instructions for setting up and installing the Gemini SRE Agent.
-Follow these steps to get the project up and running in your environment.
+This guide provides comprehensive instructions for setting up and installing the Cloud SRE Agent.
+Follow these steps to get the project up and running in your environment across multiple cloud platforms and AI providers.

 ## Prerequisites